Dig092/final-year-project/MonsterRuntimeAgent/competitions/chaii-hindi-and-tamil-question-answering.md

 Assume that the Kaggle CLI is already installed and ready to use.

-Top score for this task is 0.78790, we need to beat this score.
+Top score for this task is 0.78790, we need to beat this jaccard score.